Article

 In Section 1, the employee attests to their citizenship or immigration status.
 If the employee selects either of these two options, they must provide their A-Number or USCIS Number:

-• "An alien authorized to work" — Must provide one of the following: (1) their A-Number/USCIS Number, (2) their Form I-94 Admission Number, or (3) their Foreign Passport Number and Country of Issuance.
+• "An alien authorized to work" — Must provide one of three options: (1) their A-Number or USCIS Number, (2) their Form I-94 Admission Number, or (3) their Foreign Passport Number and Country of Issuance.
+The employee provides whichever identifier appears on their documents — only one is required.

 Section 2 — Employer Completes This

-However, the employer does encounter the A-Number when creating an E-Verify case.
-When submitting a case through E-Verify, the system asks for the employee's A-Number or USCIS Number — the same number the employee entered in Section 1.
+The employer does encounter the A-Number again when creating an E-Verify case.
+E-Verify prompts for the employee's A-Number or USCIS Number — the same number the employee entered in Section 1.
+For employees who provided an I-94 number or foreign passport number in Section 1 instead of an A-Number, E-Verify handles those cases through a different path.

-Common Mistakes With Alien Registration Numbers on the I-9
+Common Mistakes With Alien Registration Numbers on Form I-9

 1. Entering the A-Number in the Section 2 Document Number Field

-This is the most common error.
-The employer sees the A-Number on the front of the green card or EAD and enters it in the Document Number field in Section 2.
-But the Document Number is a separate identifier.
-On a green card, the Document Number is a 13-character code on the back of the card.
-On an EAD, both the A-Number and the Document Number appear on the front of the card — making it even easier to grab the wrong one.
+This is the most frequent error.
+The employer sees the A-Number labeled "USCIS#" on the front of the green card or EAD and enters it in the Document Number field in Section 2.
+But these are different identifiers.
+On a green card, the Document Number is a 13-character code on the back of the card — nowhere near the A-Number.
+On an EAD, both numbers are on the front, making the confusion even easier to understand.
 The A-Number belongs in Section 1 only.

 "Mixing up the A-Number and the Document Number is one of the most frequent errors we see in I-9 audits," says Patricia, Director of Compliance at i9 Intelligence.
 "On a green card, the A-Number is on the front and the Document Number is on the back — they're in completely different places.
 But on an EAD, both numbers are on the front of the card, so you really have to read the labels carefully.
 Employers confuse them constantly because both fields say 'number.'"